xlang-ai/Spider2-V/evaluation_examples/examples/dagster/8ac84496-78ee-4c81-a637-fad9757afc46/retrieved_chunk_size_512_chunk_overlap_20_topk_4_embed_bge-large-en-v1.5.md

 Using Jupyter notebooks with Papermill and Dagster Tutorial

 Documentation Content:
+Step 5.2: Provide the iris\_dataset asset to the notebook asset

+Next, we need to tell Dagster that the `iris_datset`asset is input data for the `iris-kmeans`notebook.
+To do this, add the `ins`parameter to the notebook asset:

+`# tutorial_template/assets/__init__.pyfromdagstermill importdefine_dagstermill_asset
+fromdagster importasset,file_relative_path,AssetIn
+importpandas aspd

+Documentation Source:
+release-1-7-2.dagster.dagster-docs.io/integrations/dagstermill/using-notebooks-with-dagster.md

+Documentation Title:
+Using Jupyter notebooks with Papermill and Dagster Tutorial

+Documentation Content:
 The answer is simple: use the `iris_dataset`Dagster asset!

 In the Jupyter notebook, import the Dagster `Definitions`object and use the `Definitions.load_asset_value`function to load the data for the `iris_dataset`asset we created in Step 5.1: Create the Iris dataset asset: